fabianketter/HOR-Poisoning-Simulation/README.md

 If you use this software, please cite it as follows:

-## Citation

-If you use this software, please cite it as follows:

 > Ketter, F., & Palkovits, R. (2026).
 HOR-Poisoning-Simulation (Version 1.0.0).
 Zenodo.
 [10.5281/zenodo.20460259](https://doi.org/10.5281/zenodo.20460259)

 Also see the `CITATION.cff` file for machine-readable citation metadata.